 - TWAS is inviting nominations from all its members as well as science academies, national research councils, universities and scientific institutions in developing and developed countries.

 - Nominations must be made on the nomination form and clearly state the contribution the candidate has made to the development of the particular field of science for which the prize would be awarded.

 - The nominee's CV and her/his complete list of publications are also required.

 - Nominations of women scientists and scientists from scientifically lagging countries are particularly encouraged.

 - Nominations for the 2016 prizes must be submitted to the address shown below.
-Nominations arriving later will be considered in the following year.

 - The re-nomination of a previously declined candidate shall be accepted only if it bears substantially new elements for judgment.